fatihcihant/KarpathyZerotoHeroSeries/README.md

-# Andrej Karpathy's Neural Networks Lectures - Notebooks
+# Andrej Karpathy's Neural Networks Lectures

 This repository consists of the codes of the videos in Andrej Karpathy's "Zero-to-Hero" series on YouTube.
 In addition to what he said, it also includes some of my code experiments and notes.